stefoxp/head-first-design-patterns/design_patterns.md

 10. the **Template Method** Pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure
 11. the **Iterator** Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation
 12. the **Composite** Pattern allows you to compose objects into three structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.
+13. the **State** Pattern allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.